reactjs/react.dev/src/content/reference/react/use-client.md

 * Server Components cannot support interaction as event handlers must be registered and triggered by a client.
 	* For example, event handlers like `onClick` can only be defined in Client Components.
 * Server Components cannot use most Hooks.
-	* When Server Components are rendered, their output is essentially a list of components for the client to render are conceptually resolved into instructions for the client to interpret and turn into UI primitives.
+	* When Server Components are rendered, their output is essentially a list of components for the client to render.
 Server Components do not persist in memory after render and cannot have their own state.

 ### Serializable types returned by Server Components {/*serializable-types*/}